 The corresponding graphs of fXk(x) and FXk(x) are shown in Figures 1 and 2, respectively, for different values of k.
 The results in Figure 1 show that the PDF skews to the right as the value of the parameter, k, increases.
-Graphical properties are of great importance because they allow researchers and professional users of statistical methods to see if any of these distributions fit the data set of some application.
+Graphical properties are of great importance because they allow researchers and professional users of statistical methods to see if any of these distributions fit the data set of an application.

 Figure 1. fXk(x) for k=0, 1, 2, 3, 4, and 5